imfap1/Spotify-Recommendation-System/README.md

-# Spotify Recommendation System
+# Spotify Song Recommender

 ## Project Description
 This Spotify Recommendation System is a Streamlit-based web application designed to generate personalized music recommendations for Spotify users.
-The application utilizes Spotify's API to fetch users' top tracks and then recommends new songs based on their listening preferences.
+The application utilizes Spotify's API to fetch users' top tracks listent the last weak and then recommends new songs based on their listening preferences.

-## workflow
+## Workflow

 ![Alt text](image.png)

-### Requisites
+## Requisites
 - Python 3.6 or higher.
 - A Spotify Developer account and a registered Spotify application to obtain the client ID and secret.

-### Requirements
+## Libraries used
 - spotipy
 - pandas
 - scikit-learn